halsp/core/CONTRIBUTING.md

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using a repository or [Gist](https://gist.github.com/).
 Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:

-- version of @ipare/core and @ipare/inject used
+- version of @ipare/core used
 - plugins and their versions
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails

 Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that doesn't have enough info to be reproduced.

-You can file new issues by filling out our [issue forms](https://github.com/ipare/inject/issues/new/choose).
+You can file new issues by filling out our [issue forms](https://github.com/ipare/core/issues/new/choose).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search [GitHub](https://github.com/ipare/inject/pulls) for an open or closed PR that relates to your submission.
+1. Search [GitHub](https://github.com/ipare/core/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
-1. Fork the @ipare/inject repo.
+1. Fork the @ipare/core repo.
 1. Make your changes in a new git branch:

    ```shell